 It’s also important to think about how you present yourself; dress smartly and always wear a smile!
 Showing that you’re approachable and take pride in your appearance will go a long way.
 If you get the job, you could be working closely with your interviewer, so relax and be yourself – let them get to know you on a human level too.

 Throughout your job search, it’s important to make sure that you always know your rights; remembering that no company is legally allowed to turn you away from a job role based on your age.
 Acas offer advice and guidance on age discrimination and can help you decide when you to make a claim against an employer if you’ve been treated unfairly.
 Knowledge is power, so be sure to get as clued up as possible.

 10. Be your own cheerleader

 Your job search may last a few days or a few months, but the most important thing to remember is that the right job for you will come along.
 As long as you remain positive and keep reminding yourself of how much you have to offer, it will only be a matter of time before an employer sees that too.
 Employers are drawn to people who appear confident and self-assured, so if you want others to believe in you, it’s best to start by believing in yourself….

 11. Consider the alternatives

 Your job search is the perfect time to stop and think about what you actually want from life.
-For example, if you’ve recently been made redundant and received a redundancy payment as a result, you’re finances may allow you to take some time for yourself, before you get more serious about securing a new job.
+For example, if you’ve recently been made redundant and received a redundancy payment as a result, your finances may allow you to take some time for yourself, before you get more serious about securing a new job.

 Similarly, if your job search is taking longer than you’d like, it’s important not to get downhearted.
 Focusing your time and energy on other passions and interests whilst you continue your search can be a powerful way of staying motivated., This could be a great time to reignite a passion for an old hobby, try out some local volunteering or simply spend some extra time with friends and family.